Newton Polyhedra and Whitney Equisingularity for Isolated Determinantal Singularities: Introduction

+Newton polyhedra are an important tool in the study of topological, geometric and algebraic properties of analytical varieties and their deformations.
+In Singularity Theory there are countless articles, where Newton polyhedra and non-degeneracy conditions are applied in the study of hypersurfaces, complete intersection and toric varieties, for instance.

+For determinantal varieties, the notion of Newton polyhedra and the non-degeneracy conditions were studied by Esterov \cite{Esterov}.
+In this article, the author introduced a concept of non-degenerate matrices and applied it to compute the multiplicity of a non-degenerate determinantal variety and the Euler characteristic of the Milnor fiber of a function defined on it, both in terms of Newton polyhedra.

+The concept of Newton polyhedra is strongly related to the Whitney equisingularity of families of varieties.
+On unpublished notes Brian\c con studied the Whitney equisingularity for a family of Newton non-degenerate isolated hypersurface singularities.
+Eyral and Oka \cite{EyralOka} presented a criterion to verify the Whitney equisingularity for families of (possibly non-isolated) non-degenerate hypersurface singularities.

-The second task of this work is to provide conditions in terms of Newton polyhedra which guarantee the Whitney equisingularity of a family of isolated determinantal singularities.
-For this purpose, in Section 4, we apply \cite[Theorem 5.3]{BBT4}, which states that a family of d-dimensional isolated determinantal singularities is Whitney equisingular if, and only if, all the polar multiplicities from $m_0$ to $m_d$ are constant in this family.
-Then, we have the following theorem.
+On the other hand the concept of Whitney equisingularity is also strongly related to the polar multiplicities for many important classes of spaces.
+For instance, in \cite{Gaffney, Gaffney2}, Gaffney showed that a family of d-dimensional isolated complete intersection singularities (ICIS) $\left\{ (X_t,0) \right\}_{t\in D}$ of any dimension $d$ is Whitney equisingular if, and only if, the polar multiplicities $m_i(X_t, 0)$, $i = 0,\dots, d$ are constant on this family, where $D$ is an open disc around the origin in $\mathbb{C}$.

+The polar multiplicities $m_i(X,0)$, for $i = 0,\dots, d-1$ are defined for any variety $(X, 0)$ (see \cite{LT}), while $m_d(X, 0)$ was defined, initially, only for ICIS in \cite{Gaffney}.
+Using topological and geometric information from generic linear projections Nu\~no-Ballesteros, Or\'efice-Okamoto and Tomazella \cite{BBT} defined the top polar multiplicity $m_d(X_A^s, 0)$ for an isolated determinantal singularity (IDS) $(X_A^s,0)$.
+Moreover, the authors proved (see \cite[Theorem 4.3]{BBT}), that the multiplicity $m_d(X_A^s,0)$ is related to the vanishing Euler characteristic of $X_A^s$ (see Definition \ref{vanishing} below) by the following Lê-Greuel type formula